cONTACTLESS PAYMENT TECHNOLOGY

 NFC

 NFC is an acronym for “Near Field Communication.”
-NFC is a kind of RFID technology that requires the transmitting and receiving devices to be very close to each other, usually within a 1-2”.
+NFC is a kind of RFID technology that requires the transmitting and receiving devices to be very close to each other, usually within 1-2”.
 While RFID can do very long-range information transmission, NFC is a subset of this technology that uses a different, higher frequency requiring much closer contact.

-Further, NFC is the technology used by smartphones that have enabled mobile wallets, such as ApplePay.
+NFC is the technology used by smartphones that have enabled mobile wallets, such as ApplePay.

 EMV Chip